Corporate Venturing – An M&A Route to Growth and Innovation?

 Direct Investment in Venture Capital Funds

-An alternative approach is to tale large stakes in venture capital funds aligned to your industry.
+An alternative approach is to take stakes in venture capital funds aligned to your industry.
 Johnson and Johnson and GSK each contributed $50m dollars into a $200m early stage pharmaceutical fund.
 Such large investments typically come with some measure of pre-emption right on eventual disposals.

 So, Should We, or Shouldn’t We?